rocky-linux/documentation/docs/gemstones/git/02-gh_cli_edit_pr_title.md

 ## Conclusion

-By following these steps, you can easily change the title of an existing pull request in a GitHub repository, through the GitHub CLI tool (gh).
+Following these steps, you can easily change the title of an existing pull request in a GitHub repository through the GitHub CLI tool (gh).